christopher-k-c/SEI-64_PROJECT_FOUR_FRONT-END/README.md

 Process

-As a group we valued the importance of a shared vision which is why we spent two days planning our Entity Relationship Diagrams, Wireframes, User Stories, and Minimum Viable Requirements.
+As a group we valued the importance of a shared vision which is why we spent several days planning our Entity Relationship Diagrams, Wireframes, User Stories, and Minimum Viable Requirements.
 In addition, we scheduled a daily team stand up every morning, each team member detailing their progress in their allotted tasks and then updating the trello board accordingly.
 Furthermore we made regular commits, generally twice a day and when errors arose, we would pair program, de-bugging or solving as a team which served us well, enabling us to attain our MVPs and begin tackling our Ice box goals.

 I was initially tasked with building the applications Product model, its routes and controller, so in short I implemented its schema types, defined each controller url and built full Product CRUD operations which were tested in Postman before connecting these backend functionalities to our front-end components.
 With my focus now on the React front-end, I began to write the Ajax call using Axios which rendered all products to our index page and built a dynamic grid of react-bootstrap cards that responsively displays said products.